 CITES & Guitars

-Before you read on – Within the UK it is illegal to advertise, buy or sell a guitar containing Brazilian Rosewood without the instrument having an Article 10 certificate.
+Before you read on – In the UK it is illegal to advertise, buy or sell a guitar containing Brazilian Rosewood without the instrument having an Article 10 certificate.
 Therefore most pre- 1967 Fenders & Gibsons, among others.
 Do not believe anything else – the guitar does not have to be imported or exported.
-It applies to the HOME market as well as import & export.
-Ebay, Reverb, Facebook & dealers generally ignore this fact.
+It applies to the UK home market, business, commission or private sale.
+E-bay, Reverb, Facebook & dealers generally choose to ignore this fact.
 This all kicked off in 1992.

 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)

-No doubt many of you will have heard of CITES, (also known as the Washington Convention), seen stuffed turtles in the airport and wondered what it was about, possibly chose to ignore or were given incorrect advice, often blatantly misleading.
-We hear all sorts of bullshit every month from businesses that should know better.
+You may have heard of CITES, (also known as the Washington Convention), seen stuffed turtles in the airport and wondered what it was about.
+Possibly you chose to ignore it or were given incorrect advice, often blatantly misleading.
+We hear all sorts of bullshit every month from businesses that know better.
 This is not intended to give chapter and verse on International Law regarding protection of endangered species, but hopefully make you aware of the pitfalls regarding guitars.

-The Law is applied Internationally but administered differently country to country.
-In the UK, administration is by the Animal and Plant Health Agency APHA, in Bristol: https://www.gov.uk/government/organisations/animal-and-plant-health-agency
+The Law is applied Internationally but administered differently between countries.
+In the UK, administration is by the Animal and Plant Health Agency APHA, Bristol.

-The common issue is with Brazilian & Indian Rosewood.
-The Latin name is often used, prefixed by Dalbergia.
+Most issues are with Brazilian Rosewood.
+The Latin name is Dalbergia Nigra.
 Other timber species are included in listings, but occur less commonly in guitar manufacture.
-Unfortunately there is no specific go-to section within guide lines for guitars. https://www.gov.uk/guidance/cites-controls-import-and-export-of-protected-species covers the lot, parrots, crocodile handbags, ivory, elephants feet, birds of prey… try getting a tune out of them.
+Unfortunately there is no specific go-to section within Government guidelines for guitars. https://www.gov.uk/guidance/cites-controls-import-and-export-of-protected-species covers the lot: parrots, crocodile handbags, ivory, elephants feet, birds of prey… try getting a tune out of them.